 There exist three types of objects Locations, Limits, and Zones defined in S-121.
 A fourth type of object, a Space, may be defined by a state including an area and a height.
 For deposit with UN/DOALOS only the Locations, Limits, and Zones need to be addressed.

 The central information object in the S-121 schema is the “BasicAdministrativeUnit” This object may be related to one or more “FeatureUnit” objects describing points, limits and or zones that are related.
 Associated with each BasicAdministrativeUnit is one or more “Governance” objects.
 The governance object describes the context.
 It includes the title, date, a description and other contextual attributes.
 Normally there is one Governance object related to one BasicAdministrativeUnit, although more complex structures are permitted in the S-121 data model such as a hierarchy of sets of BasicAdministrativeUnits and multiple Governance objects.
 “FeatureUnit” objects are simple geospatial features with both thematic and spatial attributes.
 The “RightsRestrictionsResponsibilities” and “Party” and “GroupParty” information objects are effectively shared attributes by reference in the S-121 information schema.
 These can be flattened into simple attributes in an explicit textual exchange format or references may be used.
-References need to be liited because they are hart to follow when reading a printed output.
+References need to be limited because they are hard to follow when reading a printed output.
 The “Source” information object is also a shared attribute by reference.
 Source references, when they are used, can be verbose and it is best to maintain these as attributes by reference in an exchange structure.

 To support an explicit textual exchange format for deposit with UN/DOALOS it is necessary to define methods to support all of the elements in the S-121 schema; however, in practise only a few of these structures will be used.
 These structures are defined in later clauses in this document.

 Generating explicit text is not difficult.
 It is essentially a number of formatted print statements (or XSLT transform clauses) in the software generating the output.
 The difficult task is unambiguously reading the Explicit Text Formatted data back into a computer system.
 If a complex structure is described it will require pointers and delimiters to be able to identify the information elements.
 These pointers and delimiters eliminate the simplicity and are self-defeating.
-There use must be minimized.
+Their use must be minimized.

 The approach adopted for deposit to UN/DOALOS is to require that deposits be only simple cases.
 This will mean that complex cases will need to be broken down into several simpler deposits.
 In general this is already what the common practise is for nation states.
 A generic piece of ingest software can then be developed that will only implement the simple cases.

-Explicit Textual Format for a Nation State Proclamation

 There is a very wide diversity in how nation states describe their Maritime Limits and Boundaries in their own laws and proclamations.
-The variability is potentially even broader than that needed to describe the information needed for deposit with the UN/DOALOS.